Dealing with an Unplanned Pregnancy: Answers, Advice and Resources

 - Can I afford the cost of rent, diapers, formula, clothing, and daycare?

-- Do I live in a safe environment to raise a child?
+- Do I live in a safe and stable environment to raise a child?

 - Do I have support from friends or family who will help if needed?